Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is 2.6 minutes.
+The correct answer is Cannula pullout events.

 🔍 Key Findings